 Positive Test Result

 If you, your child, or anybody in your household tests positive for COVID-19, follow the CDC guidelines and consult the guidance of a healthcare physician.
 If you have been at NAPA within 48 hours of the positive test or symptom onset, please contact a NAPA staff member immediately.
-Everyone, including clients and staff (regardless of vaccination status), must remain out of the clinic for a minimum of 5 days from symptom onset or positive test.
-If you have no symptoms or your symptoms have resolved and you have not had a fever for 24 without the use of fever-reducing medication, you may return to NAPA after 5 days.
+If you have no symptoms or your symptoms are resolving and you have not had a fever for 24 hours without the use of fever-reducing medication, you may return to NAPA after 5 days but must wear a mask.
 If you are unable to wear a mask, you must remain out of NAPA for 10 days from symptom onset or positive test.

 Close Contact Exposure

-If you are in the group below, we ask you to remain out of the clinic for 72 hours post close contact exposure and to receive a negative COVID-19 test prior to returning to NAPA.
-You will need to continue to wear a mask around others for a total of 10 days, and if you are unable to do this, you will need to remain out of the clinic for 5 days from receiving the positive test result or symptom onset and provide a negative COVID-19 test result prior to returning to the clinic.
-If you are unable to obtain a test and can not wear a mask, you must remain out of the clinic for 10 days from receiving the positive test result or symptom onset.
+If you were exposed to COVID-19 and are not up to date on COVID-19 vaccinations OR have not had confirmed COVID-19 within the past 90 days we ask you to remain out of the clinic for 5 days post-close contact exposure and to receive a negative COVID-19 test no less than 48 hours post-exposure prior to returning to NAPA.
+You will need to continue to wear a mask around others for a total of 10 days.
+If you are unable to wear a mask, you will need to remain out of the clinic for a total of 10 days post-exposure.

 *Close contact – Someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period* starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.